-We also use DAT to work closely with the Environment Agency in all instances of drought.
-We commit that we will agree the frequency and structure of liaison with the Environment Agency at the beginning of emerging drought or hot weather events to maintain regular and informed communications throughout.
-In previous hot weather events we have held fortnightly liaison meetings in trigger level 1(a) increased to weekly if required from level 1(b).
-We also will utilise joint communications with the Environment Agency, where necessary, to communicate with customers during all stages of a drought if required.
+We work closely with the Environment Agency in all instances of drought and we will utilise joint communications, where necessary, to communicate with customers during all stages of a drought.
 This could be in the form of joint press briefings for example, but the format of any joint communications will be agreed during each event.
-Furthermore we commit to working the Environment Agency and South Staffordshire Water via the River Severn Drought Management Group during a drought.
+We also commit to working the Environment Agency and South Staffordshire Water via the River Severn Drought Management Group during a drought.
 We acknowledge that the Canal and River Trust are actively involved in this group too.